Exhibitions and Festivals – 2018

 On top of that, he’s super nice and not at all autistic (yes, I’ve often been asked that…).
 So, what more could you ask for?
 (In my case: to have his talent…)

-KIM Jung Gi (let’s clear things out right away: KIM is a family name :)) is a Korean artist born in 1975 in Goyang-Si in the province of Kyongki-Do (South Korea).
-He was 19 when he entered the Fine Arts School where he majored in “Art & Design”.
-During 3 years, he studied on the west coast at the Dong-Eui university of Busan which is famous for its technical courses.
-His 23 000 fellow students may also have given him some nice material to start with as a source of inspiration!
-Like every man in Korea he also served in the army during more than 2 years, in the special forces section, which allowed him to memorize an amazing number of vehicules and weapons.
+KIM Jung Gi – let’s clear things out right away: KIM is his family name 🙂 – is a Korean artist born in 1975, in Goyang-Si, which is situated in the province of Kyongki-Do (South Korea).
+He was 19 when he entered the Fine Arts School, where he majored in “Art & Design”.
+He studied 3 years at Dong-Eui university in Busan, on the South East coast of Korea.
+This school is famous for its technical courses, but the 23 000 students that studied alongside him may also have provided good material to feed his inspiration!
+Like every man in Korea, he served in the army for over 2 years.
+He was in the Special Forces, which allowed him to memorize an amazing number of vehicles and weapons.

-Funny Funny, KJG’s first publication, was published in the manwha (comic book) Young Jump.
-Then came several short stories and a few exhibitions before KJG started to teach manwha at universities and private schools.
+Funny Funny, KIM Jung Gi’s first publication, was published in the magazine Young Jump.
+Several short stories and a few exhibitions later, KIM Jung Gi –or KJG for short– started to teach manwha (Korean comic book) in universities and private schools.

-Kim Jung Gi has exposed his work in many countries, galleries (Maghen in Paris, Scott Eder in New York…) or Museum (Penang, Malaysia).
-He also entered the Guiness Book of Record for the “Longest drawing by an individual for the Fisheye Art” Illustration category.
+KJG has displayed his work in many countries, galleries (Maghen in Paris, Scott Eder in New York, Murakami Takashi’s ‘GEISEI x infinity in Japan…) and museums (Penang, Malaysia).
+He is in the Guinness World Records, in the Illustration category under “Longest drawing by an individual”, a record he broke doing Fisheye art!